actualbudget/actual/docs/migration/nynab.md

 If you don't want to use a third party tool, you will need an API key.

-If you haven't already got an API key, you'll need to:
+If you don't already have an API key, you'll need to:

     Sign in to the YNAB web app
     Go to the "Account Settings" page, then to the "Developer Settings" page